python/cpython/Doc/library/sys.monitoring.rst

 activate and control event monitoring.

 As programs execute, events occur that might be of interest to tools that monitor execution.
-The :mod:`sys.monitoring` namespace provides means to receive callbacks when events of interest occur.
+The :mod:`!sys.monitoring` namespace provides means to receive callbacks when events of interest occur.

 The monitoring API consists of three components: